breatheco-de/content/src/content/lesson/javascript-array-flatten.us.md

 ---
 description: >-
+  Master JavaScript array flattening with essential techniques and examples!
-  Learn how to flatten JavaScript arrays effortlessly!
-Discover essential techniques and examples to master array manipulation today!
+  Discover how to manipulate arrays effortlessly—click to learn more!
 ---